A Few Words About A Few Words

 However, I don't B.S. when it comes to science, and you can see/read for yourself here.

-To be clear, 4N is not better because it contains more Silver than its higher purity cousins, I'm only saying "high purity Copper" claims are more about marketing than real world performance.
+To be clear, I am not claiming 4N is better because it contains more Silver than its higher purity cousins, I am only saying "high purity Copper" claims are more about marketing than real world performance.

 Now on to an often overlooked aspect of construction materials - Copper content.